• Skip to primary navigation

 It’s called Kount Control – Account Takeover Protection and what’s noteworthy about this approach is its ability to identify returning customers even if they are logging in from a new location or a new device.

-Kount Control enables an e-commerce companies’ fraud agents to see the health of the logins and take a quick pulse of the number of blocks and challenges as well as the failed login attempts.
+Kount Control enables e-commerce companies’ fraud agents to see the health of the logins and take a quick pulse of the number of blocks and challenges and the failed login attempts.

-They’re also able to see the normal ebbs and flows of a business, which can help analysts identify when something is amiss.
+They can also see the normal ebbs and flows of a business, which can help analysts identify when something is amiss.

-What’s noteworthy about Kount’s approach to doing this is how they identify potentially risky IP addresses and feed those to Security Operations while also identifying potential users that are under attack so they can be contacted via customer service outreach.
+What’s noteworthy about Kount’s approach to doing this is how they identify potentially risky IP addresses and feed those to Security Operations while also identifying potential users under attack to be contacted via customer service outreach.

 The following is an example of a Kount dashboard tracking and analyzing failed login attempts in real-time.